sanjucs/ml-tools/notes/dl/lora.md

 # LoRA - Low Rank Adaptation

 Large language models are trained with billions of parameters.
-Fine-tuning methods helps to use the pretrained LLMs for other tasks.
+Fine-tuning methods help to use the pretrained LLMs for other tasks.
 There are various methods for fine-tuning a model.

-* Fine-tune the entire model
+* Fine-tune the entire model.
-* Fine-tune only a few layers of the model
+* Fine-tune only a few layers of the model.
 * Introduce adaptive layers in the model.
 * LoRA

-In LoRA, all the pretrained weights are made non-trainable and a new pair of low-rank matrices and are introduced as trainable weights for selected modules.
+In LoRA, all the pretrained weights are made non-trainable, and a new pair of low-rank matrices is introduced as trainable weights for selected modules.

 ![LoRA](/notes/dl/assets/lora.png)